Aging & Health A to Z

 - rotation tests with a computer-controlled chair or table

-These tests can help determine if the root of the problem is in your inner ear or has a different cause.
+These tests can help determine if the root of the problem is in your inner ear or if there is a different cause.

 Common Diagnoses for Balance Problems